icytornado/tp/docs/UserGuide.md

 Examples:

-* `edit 1 dr/Who d/2021-01-01 1200` Edits the assigned doctor and appointment datetime under the 1st appointment to dr.Who and 01 Jan 2021 12pm respectively.
+* `edit 1 dr/Who d/2020 Dec 15, 1.50PM` Edits the assigned doctor and appointment datetime under the 1st appointment to dr.Who and 15 Dec 2020 1.50PM respectively.

 * `edit 2 n/Betsy Crower t/` Edits the name of patient under the 2nd appointment to be Betsy Crower and clears all existing tags.